jmwerner/ML2015/README.md

 ML2015
 ======

 Machine Learning code snippets from a winter quarter 2015 independent study run in parallel with [this](https://class.stanford.edu/courses/HumanitiesandScience/StatLearning/Winter2015/about) Stanford online course.
 Selected algorithms will be coded by hand and understood in depth to supplement and enhance the online course.
 Code will be written primarily in `Julia` and `R` because those are Jeremy's strongest languages.
 Although most of these topics will come as a review from previous coursework, each chapter will be read and selected algorithms will be written by hand for fun.
-Weekly meetings will take place for any who wish to attend where the week's work will be discussed and demonstrated.

 #### Links